geekypedia/Rester/README.md

 How do I enable SaaS Mode?
 -----
+#### FROM UI
+1. Open the launch dahboard.
+2. Go to API Configuration
+3. Provide the credentials (Default - admin/admin unless you have changed it from the Codiad editor)
+4. You will find an option to enable SaaS mode.
+5. Save the settings.
+Node: You will also find a text area to define any custom APIs you want to bypass.

+#### FROM CODE
 1. Open web based code editor: <a href="http://localhost:8080/ide" target="_blank">http://localhost:8080/ide</a>
 2. Load 'api' project
 3. Open 'index.php'